VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 # Definition of Metrics

-Introducing a definition of metrics requires balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the protocol.
+Introducing a definition of metrics requires balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the metrics distribution protocol.
+(See {{?I-D.rcr-opsawg-operational-compute-metrics}} for a discussion of metrics distribution protocols.)
 Conversely, if the metrics are too coarse-grained, they may lack the necessary information to make informed decisions.
 To ensure scalability while providing sufficient detail for effective decision-making, we propose a definition of metrics that incorporates three levels of abstraction:

 - **Level 0 (L0): Raw metrics.** These metrics are presented without abstraction, with each metric using its own unit and format as defined by the underlying resource.